-The registry will not, in line with the RAPWG's recommendations, implement any specific countermeasure within its registry systems and services.
+The .reise registry will not, in line with the RAPWG's recommendations, implement any specific countermeasure within its registry systems and services.
 As the registry is required to provide accurate and complete WHOIS information for all domain names (which is believed to be the information source for such notices) it is not feasible to implement such measures at this level.
 It is understood that ICANN continually monitors this issue and will take necessary countermeasures against registrars associated with such practices.

-The registry will, however, post warnings on their website about any clearly fraudulent (and clearly illegal) renewal and expiration notices of which its staff becomes aware and will take legal measures against registrars performing such illegal, fraudulent acts.
+The .reise registry will, however will take legal measures against registrars performing such illegal, fraudulent acts.